tangjm/data-engineering-notes/SQL/exercises/exercise7.md

 ### 7. Total number of transactions
+Topics: COUNT, CASE statement

-calculate the total number of income transactions
+Calculate the total number of income transactions

 In other words, count the total number of positive transactions